 Once a compression fracture has occurred, it cannot be reversed.
 However, there are many new techniques to treat compression fractures.

 Surgery is not required for all cases of compression fracture, but it may be necessary in some cases.
-The experts at the University Spine Center can help you understand the most suitable options for you.
+The experts at University Spine Center can help you understand the most suitable options for you.
 There are two minimally invasive spinal surgery techniques used for compression fractures:

 - Balloon kyphoplasty, which helps build up the fractured vertebra and usually requires general anesthesia.
 This is done for more complex fractures.